LuckyJimJD/CivilProcedure/_cases/Camacho_MLB.md

 Plaintiffs' primary arguments addressing indispensability are: (1) Defendants fail to meet their burden, in part, because all of the cases cited are distinguishable, and (2) in equity and good conscience, this case should be allowed to proceed regardless of whether the Red Devils and the Mexican League are indispensable.
 The Court rejects these arguments.
 Plaintiffs either misread or misunderstand the cited case law, and they also fail to provide any law themselves that provides an avenue for this Court to bypass Rules 12(b)(7) and 19 and all of the related case law as they implore the Court do.

 Rather, in seeking a determination that the Red Devils contracts are invalid, Plaintiffs are, for all practical purposes, attempting to set aside a contract.
 And it is evident from the allegations in the complaint that the Red Devils, as a party to the alleged contracts, and by extension the Mexican League, are parties that will be affected by any determination regarding the validity of the contracts.
 If Plaintiffs want to record an earned run against the absent pitchers, Plaintiffs need to face them.
 Thus, under _Lomayaktewa,_ the Red Devils and the Mexican League are indispensable parties to this action.
 Consequently, all four of the Rule 19(b) factors weigh in favor of dismissal.
-And finally, [strike three—out.][a]
+And finally, strike three—out.

 ## IV.
 CONCLUSION & ORDER